AndrewJBateman/angular-webcam-video-capture/README.md

 ## General info

 * The captured pictures are added to a 'captures' array.
-This is cleared each time the app initialises as part of the ngOnInit lifecycle.
+This is cleared each time after the app initialises as part of the ngOnInit lifecycle hook.

 * The `srcObject` property of the HTMLMediaElement interface is now used to get webcam video stream due to [deprecation of "createObjectURL"](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/srcObject).